Am I actually causing harm?

 100% of the proceeds from the remainder of our smoke bath sticks are being donated to Thunderbird House in Winnipeg, as a way to attempt rebalancing that I took something that was never for sale, thus, contributing to something unhealthy that needs more awareness: cultural appropriation.

 Being placed in Canada, I find there is a growing awareness about cultural appropriation toward the indigenous communities and practices here.
-Since my husband and son are of Aboriginal decent, I, too, feel passionate about keeping the sacredness of these cultures alive - even if currently, I'm unsure how to NOT "white-wash" my son, simply based on the fact that I am white.
+Since my husband and son are Indigenous, I, too, feel passionate about keeping the sacredness of these cultures alive - even if currently, I'm unsure how to NOT "white-wash" my son, simply based on the fact that I am white.
 I've been speaking with many indigenous people who have been white-washed - some of them growing up in homes that are racist toward their biological background, and I'm growing more and more aware of the magnitude of harm we have caused.

 I have a feng shui category on this website, and even though I don't feel this has received as much awareness as smudging has, in my heart I do believe it is equally important.
 In 2017, our feng shui category will dissolve and will simply turn into a "healthy home" zone for you guys, because that is what we are actually saying and we want to correct the mistake of contributing to cultural appropriation.
 Since this area of the website is such a beast and requires so much deleting and altering, I have disabled much of the content here.
 I ask that you're patient with me as I continue to navigate through it.
 This is a large website.